 Debt - The Company's debt consists primarily of the Company's Credit Agreement, which permits floating-rate borrowings based upon the current Prime Rate or LIBOR plus a credit spread as determined by the Company's leverage ratio calculation (as defined in the Credit Agreement).
-As of December 31, 2014 and 2013, the Company had \$100.0 million and \$100.0 million, respectively, of borrowings outstanding under the Credit Agreement.
-During 2014 and 2013, borrowings accrued interest at an average rate of 1.2% and 1.4% per annum, respectively, excluding unused commitment fees.
-The amounts recorded in the accompanying Balance Sheets approximate fair value due to the variable nature of the debt.
+As of December 31, 2015 and 2014, the Company had \$100.0 million and \$100.0 million, respectively, of borrowings outstanding under the Credit Agreement.
+During 2015 and 2014, borrowings accrued interest at an average rate of 1.2% and 1.2% per annum, respectively, excluding unused commitment fees.
+The amounts recorded in the accompanying Balance Sheets approximate fair value due to the variable nature of the debt based on level 2 inputs.

 Derivatives - Net derivative assets (liabilities) are measured at fair value on a recurring basis.
 The portfolio is valued using models based on market observable inputs, including both forward and spot foreign exchange rates, interest rates, implied volatility, and counterparty credit risk, including the ability of each party to execute its obligations under the contract.
-As of December 31, 2014, credit risk did not materially change the fair value of the Company's derivative contracts.
+As of December 31, 2015, credit risk did not materially change the fair value of the Company's derivative contracts.

-The following is a summary of the Company's fair value measurements for its net derivative assets (liabilities) as of December 31, 2014 and 2013 (in thousands):
+The following is a summary of the Company's fair value measurements for its net derivative assets (liabilities) as of December 31, 2015 and 2014 (in thousands):

-Active for Id Prices in Markets lentical sets Ob gnificant Other servable Inputs Unobs ificant ervable outs
+Fair Value Measurements Using Active for lo Prices in Markets dentical ssets evel 1) Significant Other Observable Inputs (Level 2) Unobs In ificant servable puts vel 3) At I Fair Value Cash flow hedges \$ \$ (45,722) \$ \$ (45,722) Interest rate swaps (651) (651) Fair value hedges 2,373 2,373 Total net derivative asset (liability) \$ \$ (44,000) \$ \$ (44,000)

-(Level 1) (L evel 2) (Level 3) At Fair Value

-Cash flow hedges \$ - \$ (29,169) \$ - \$ (29,169)

-Interest rate swaps - (1,440) - (1,440)

-Fair value hedges - 792 - 792
+Fair Value Quoted Prices in Active Markets for Identical Assets (Level 1) Significant Other Observable Inputs (Level 2) Significant Unobservable Inputs (Level 3) At Fair Value Cash flow hedges \$ - \$ (29,169) \$ - \$ (29,169) Interest rate swaps (1,440) (1,440) Fair value hedges 792 792 Total net derivative asset (liability) \$ (29,817) \$ \$ (29,817)

-Embedded derivatives -

-Total net derivative asset (liability) \$ \$ (29,817) \$ \$ (29,817)

-Active for lo Prices in Markets lentical seets Ob gnificant Other servable Inputs Unob nificant servable puts

-(Level 1) (l evel 2) (Level 3) At Fair Value

-Cash flow hedges \$ - \$ (11,485) \$ - \$ (11,485)

-Interest rate swaps - (2,152) - (2,152)

-Fair value hedges - (718) - (718)

-Embedded derivatives (116) (116)

-Total net derivative asset (liability) \$ \$ (14,471) \$ \$ (14,471)